Fund for the Environment & Urban Life About Proposals

 Proposal guidelines, including information on eligibility, project size and project phases.

-Project criteria, which are relied upon in evaluating proposal submissions; all of these considerations are not necessarily relevant to all individual projects, and additional considerations often apply.
+Project criteria, which are relied upon in evaluating proposal submissions; all of these considerations are not necessarily relevant to individual projects, and additional considerations often apply.

 PROPOSAL PROCESS